DimitriPalmer22/Studio-Docs/Projects/Summer Project/Playtest Survey.md

 - Brian got the same level back to back?
 - Perfect dodge is a little difficult to hit for some attacks.
 - Aiden got into the back room in MikelPOC (because jump wasn't removed!)
+- Brian actually got to area 2.
+- Not 100% clear when a perfect dodge is performed.
+- Not using the secondary as much as they should.
+- Yellow sphere on lanterns is popping up through walls.